luk-/mlb.js/README.md

 Time: 2012-05-16T02:41:43Z
 ```

-But I need the sports score!
+But I need the sports score so I can find out who won the game and support my TEEEEAM!

 ```
 mlb.score(game, function (err, res) {